”Better you not know, than to know and do nothing.”

 Many people reading this paper are stuck in the world.
 For these folks, consciousness has been wide open to the world and has been stained, imprinted and in some cases, contaminated or damaged from all the circumstances, people and events that have crossed their path.
-This is not a judgment of anyone’s life as we have all been through this maze, but it is an accounting of the memories, marks and blemishes accumulated upon our consciousness.
+This is not a judgment of anyone’s life as we have all been through this dark maze, but it is an accounting of the memories, marks, and blemishes accumulated upon our consciousness.
 Our attachments to the world exist primarily in the 3 lower levels of the mud puddle below the heart.
 All of these attachments which hold us to the world are of our own making.
-They are like tiny invisible strands of light attached to the objects, situations and people who we are interested in.
-Consequently, people sustain a connection to these things and people by unconsciously directing life energy to these attachments.
-Next lesson – meditation is about gradually, patiently and methodically severing the unnecessary attachments to the world and drawing this energy and light back into the body and personal self.
-This level of meditation retrieves our light from the world enhancing our life, awareness and consciousness.
+They are like tiny invisible strands of light attached to the objects, situations, and people who we are interested in.
+Consequently, people “feed” the connection to these people and things by unconsciously directing life energy to these attachments.
+Next lesson – meditation is about gradually, patiently, and methodically severing the unnecessary attachments to the world and drawing this energy and light back into the body and personal self.
+This level of meditation retrieves our light from the world enhancing our life, awareness, and consciousness.

-Beginning meditators, carefully consider what you hope to achieve from meditation whether it is peace of mind, self-confidence, self-awareness or all of the above.
+Beginning meditators, carefully consider what you hope to achieve from meditation whether it is peace of mind, self-confidence, devotion to the Divine, self-awareness or all of the above.
 A carefully thought out goal will help improve the meditation experience so as to be beneficial and meaningful on many different levels.
-The advanced meditation process touched upon above is for the serious student who wants to awaken spiritually.
-This endeavor is a change of lifestyle as it requires years of personal work and sacrifice.
+The meditation process touched upon above is for the serious student who wants to awaken spiritually.
+This endeavor is a change of lifestyle as it requires years of personal work, improvement, and sacrifice.
 Meditation is a personal and private experience and it requires a deep commitment; success here is no different than with any other major accomplishment.
 Self-knowledge is the greatest experience to be gained in this life and there is no better way to attain this awareness than through meditation.
-Meditation allows one to receive knowledge and inspiration directly from Christ through the Spirit without needing a teacher or guru.
+Initially, the individual needs an effective meditation system with clear markers for progress and guidance, which is what this website has been designed to do.
+In time and with adequate practice, meditation allows one to receive knowledge and inspiration directly from the Christ Spirit without needing a teacher, minister, or guru.
 If meditation practioners are humble and receptive to Christ through the Spirit, they will become their own teachers.